👀 Get a glimpse of Kirby 5 Learn more

 In a Panel area

-If you do not want to define just one button via the config, but reuse it (or even ship it as part of your plugin), you can add them to the Panel area extension:
+If you want to reuse a custom view button or ship it as part of your plugin, you need to add them to a Panel area extension:

 site/plugins/your-plugin/index.php